-Over five magnificent days, discover a World Heritage-listed national park fed by pristine river systems and alive with over 280 bird species.
-From floodplains and billabongs to rugged stone country, the diverse landscapes of Kakadu are home to one fifth of Australia’s mammals and over 2000 plant species.
+Over five magnificent days, discover a World Heritage-listed national park fed by pristine river systems and alive with over 280 bird species and spend a day in Mystical Arnhem Land.
+From floodplains and billabongs to rugged stone country, the diverse landscapes of Kakadu and Arnhem Land are home to one fifth of Australia’s mammals and over 2000 plant species.

 In Litchfield National Park , plunge into crystal clear waterholes beneath the spring-fed waterfalls of Florence Falls and soak in the cascading pools of Buley Rockhole.

-All tours have a maximum of 10 guests, include all meals and snacks, transport to and from Darwin, 3.5 star accommodation along with experienced and mature guides.
+All tours have a maximum of 10 guests, include all meals and snacks, transport to and from Darwin and glamping style accommodation in Kakadu and Litchfield.

 Two Park Trek guides, who will drive, cook and care for you.